ibm-cloud-docs/cephaas/s3_cert_view.md

-## Retrieve S3 certificate details with the API
+## Retrieve S3 certificate status with the API
 {: #retrieve-sds-s3-certificate-api}
 {: api}